dodgyrabbit/midi-light-py/thoughts.md

 Random idea - "bleeding" of light means if I'm at 80% my neighbors are at 40%, their neighbors at 20% etc. If I did this,  it would mean you could in theory keep lighting up more and more pixels by repeatedly hitting one note.

+## Remember
+* set/unset tabstospaces in .nanorc file so it will stop screwing up the spacing!
+* set tabsize 4 (the default is 8.
+Yikes!)